YuxiHH/YuxiHH.github.io/_pages/about.md

 Research Interests
 ======
-My current research interests primarily revolve around Large Language modeLs(LLMs), ML, SE and Security.
+My current research interests primarily revolve around AI, SE and Security.
 If you would like to discuss potential research opportunities or simply connect, please feel free to reach out to me at yhuan504@asu.edu

 Experience